What is an equipment maintenance schedule?

 However, if we have a lot of machinery and equipment it can become very hard to plan for all of them!
 Trying to use paper charts to plan this maintenance will quickly become rather complicated.
 We will probably miss some maintenance jobs resulting in many headaches.

 Have you ever had this happen to you?

 This is where a good maintenance management program aka CMMS software is very useful.
-Most maintenance programs offer one a rich subset of ways to schedule such maintenance work orders and keep track of our maintenance plan and frequently offer a maintenance calendar that makes it easier to schedule needed maintenance.
+Most maintenance programs offer a rich subset of ways to schedule such maintenance work orders.
+In addition they keep track of our maintenance plan and frequently offer a maintenance calendar that makes it easier to schedule needed maintenance.

-You schedule maintenance work orders every “X” days, weeks or months.
-So you can have a maintenance task scheduled every 5 days, on every Friday, the second Monday of every third month, every January on the first Wednesday and so on.
+We schedule maintenance work orders every “X” days, weeks or months.
+So we can have a maintenance task scheduled every 5 days, on every Friday, the second Monday of every third month, every January on the first Wednesday and so on.

 Fig 1.
 Schedule preventive maintenance every month (from FastMaint CMMS)